redhat-cop/cloud.aws_ops/playbooks/webapp/README.md

-# cloud.amazon_roles.webapp
+# cloud.aws_ops.webapp playbooks

-A playbook to create, delete, or migrate a webapp on AWS.
+Playbooks to create or delete, or migrate a webapp on AWS.

 ## Requirements